xod442/stackstorm-tutorial/doc/06_event_driven.md

 It's difficult to develop actions and rules using the GUI but it's excellent for seeing the execution history.

+If you click on the `triggers` at the top and scroll down the list on the left, you will see the rabbitmq trigger instance.
+On the right of the screen, if there have been any instances of the trigger they will appear here.
+You can click on the processed button and see the message.

 ![Watching - Getting feedback](/img/watching.png)

 ## Configure the Rule